Learning to Love Again After Betrayal Trauma

 It’s noticing red flags and asking direct questions about them.
 Not pretending they don’t exist, or treating them as challenges to overcome.

-I say all this to let you know there is hope after betrayal trauma.
-And to reiterate the fact that focusing on yourself and your own healing is the key to getting what you want in life.
+I say all this to let you know there is healing after betrayal trauma.
+And to reiterate the fact that focusing on yourself and your own needs is the key to getting what you want in life.

 Next